Shinmera/parachute/README.md

 This should allow you to run the tests via ASDF like so: `(asdf:test-system :main-system)`.

 ## Compatibility Layers
-Parachute offers "zero-cost switching" by implementing basic compatibility layers that simulate another test frameworks' syntax and behaviour.
+Parachute offers "zero-cost switching" by implementing basic compatibility layers that simulate another test framework's syntax and behaviour.
 This allows you to switch over from another test framework hopefully without having to change a single test in your suite.

 Usually the only thing you need to do to get this done is change the name of the framework in your test system dependencies to one prefixed with `parachute-`.
 However, since there's so many test frameworks, and each layer requires quite a bit of work and investigation, only some are supported.